Advice for British people living in Qatar, including information on health, education, benefits, residence requirements and more.

 Qatar is built on generations of Islamic traditions.
 These traditions have been passed down from generation to generation and form the very cornerstone of everyday life for a Qatari family.
 The Qataris are welcoming people who show tolerance and an open minded approach to visitors in their country and embrace change; but their culture and values should always be respected.

-In the last 20 years Doha has gone through a total transformation from small Arab pearl trading port into a modern city with a vision taking it through to 2030.
+In the last 20 years, Doha has gone through a total transformation from small Arab pearl trading port into a modern city with a vision taking it through to 2030.
 The shopping malls and West Bay are vibrant and you will probably meet many people from many places and cultures, with different values and opinions.
-The population of Qatar is now over 2 million.
+The population of Qatar is now almost 3 million.

 Drugs are strictly forbidden, even a residual amount.
 Consuming or carrying drugs, even if you are transiting through the airport from one country to another, can result in severe penalties.
 Buying or selling narcotics is considered a serious crime which can result in life-imprisonment or can be punishable by death.
 If you are using prescribed drugs it is advisable to carry a doctor’s note with you.
 There is no prescribed list of banned medications for Qatar.

 Sexual relationships outside of marriage are illegal, irrespective of any relationship you may have with your partner in the UK or elsewhere.
 Cohabiting, including in hotels is also illegal.
 If you become pregnant outside of marriage, both you and your partner face the possibility of imprisonment.
-There are also legal ramifications when registering the birth with the local authorities.
+You will also find it very difficult to seek medical attention during the pregnancy and there are legal ramifications when registering the birth with the local authorities.
 Holding hands for married couples is tolerated but kissing and hugging are considered offences against public decency.
 Open displays of affection are generally not tolerated.
+Homosexual behaviour is illegal in Qatar.
+There have been some reports of individuals being punished for homosexual activity and/or sexual activity outside marriage, particularly where there is any public element, or the behaviour has caused offence.
+See our information and advice page for the LGBT community before you travel.

 Dancing is allowed in the privacy of your home or at licensed clubs.
 But dancing in public is classed as indecent and provocative.
 Sexual harassment or randomly addressing women in public, or taking their photos without permission, is strictly frowned upon.
 Offensive language, spitting and aggressive behaviour (including hand gestures) are viewed very seriously and can result in imprisonment and deportation.
 This includes “road rage”.